Michael C. R. Alavanja, Dr.P.H.

 Studies around the world have observed that farmers and other agricultural workers are at elevated risk of several specific cancers, despite lower overall mortality and, in particular, cancer mortality.
 In this occupational group, excess risks are observed for Hodgkin disease, non-Hodgkin lymphoma, leukemia, multiple myeloma, and cancers of the brain, skin, lip, stomach, and prostate.
 Work-related exposures suspected of contributing to the excesses include pesticides, sunlight, viruses, mycotoxins, well water contaminants, and a variety of other agents encountered in the agricultural environment.

 In collaboration with the National Institute of Environmental Health Sciences, the National Institute for Occupational Safety and Health, and the Environmental Protection Agency, we are conducting the Agricultural Health Study to evaluate exposures that may be responsible for the cancer excesses.
 This prospective cohort study of about 90,000 participants includes licensed private pesticide applicators, their spouses, and commercial pesticide applicators.
 Cohort members are being followed to collect data on cancer incidence and mortality.
 An evaluation will also be undertaken on disease risks among spouses and children of farmers.
-The study includes detailed exposure analyses and assessments of non cancer health outcomes.
-Epithelial cheek cells are being obtained from cohort members as a source of genomic DNA.
-Markers of genetic susceptibility will be assessed in a series of nested case control studies.
-We are collaborating with investigators at the University of Iowa to evaluate pesticide exposures using fluorescent dyes and to study the epidemiology of injury among cohort members.
+The study includes detailed exposure analyses and assessments of non-cancer health outcomes.
+Blood, urine, and epithelial cheek cells are being obtained from a sample of cohort members to conduct biomarker studies of exposure and effect in a series of nested case control studies.
+We have also collaborated with investigators at the University of Iowa to evaluate pesticide exposures using fluorescent dyes and to study the epidemiology of injury among cohort members.